How to Fix Overexposed Photos - a Complete Guide

 Try More Photo Enhancement Techniques

-As you see, PhotoWorks provides you with a great deal of tools to fix overexposed photo - and this is only a small part of what it has to offer.
+As you see, PhotoWorks provides you with a handful of tools to fix an overexposed photo - and this is only a small part of what it has to offer.
 Here are some more features you'll love:

 - Intelligent color correction

 - Sharpness and clarity adjustment